Risk Factors Dashboard

 Beer segment

-Notable achievements in the U.S. include the following: (i) we have 7 of the top 15 share gaining brands across the total beer category, (ii) Modelo Especial is the best-selling beer overall, (iii) Corona Extra is the second largest imported beer and fifth best-selling beer overall, and (iv) Pacifico and Corona Familiar are tied for the fastest growing major imported beer brand.
+Notable achievements in the U.S. include the following: (i) we had 5 of the top 15 share gaining brands across the total beer category, (ii) Modelo Especial was the best-selling beer overall, (iii) Corona Extra was the second largest imported beer and fifth best-selling beer overall, and (iv) Pacifico and Victoria were the top two fastest growing major imported beer brands.

 #WORTHREACHINGFOR I 3